How to Spend Bitcoin – All Your Options in One Article

 You can purchase plane tickets, train tickets, bus tickets, and any other means of transportation, by using your BTC.

 You can even book hotel rooms or cruises.
-Once again, you can start by checking this list.
 In the next section of this article, we will give you an overview of the steps you need to follow to purchase a plane ticket using BTC.

 6. Dip your toes in online gambling